© 2026 WNIJ and WNIU

 skin discoloration and oozing pustules,

-a foreign body exiting your abdomen like in the epic 1979 film “Alien,”
+a foreign body exiting your abdomen, like in the 1979 film 'Alien,'

-Yet, when they list these side effects over the gentle imagery of an attractive couple walking along the beach to the soothing sounds of Enya, I somehow feel ok about them.
+Yet when these side effects are listed over gentle imagery of an attractive couple walking along the beach to the soothing sounds of Enya, I somehow feel OK about them.

-I’m Wester Wuori, side effects of listening to me may include wanting to turn off the radio, and that is my Perspective.
+I'm Wester Wuori, and side effects of listening to me may include wanting to turn off the radio.
+And that's my perspective.

 Wester Wuori is one of the original WNIJ Perspectives contributors.
 He lives in Rockford.